- Location: Hawaii

 - Take and pass the written general knowledge test and any of the written endorsement exams.
 All of the information on the test is gleaned from the CDL Handbook.

 If you make it this far with flying colors, you will be the proud owner of a CDL instruction permit.
 This document allows you to practice driving in the class of vehicle you intend to take the actual road test in.
 Of course, you must always be under the supervision of a licensed commercial driver while you are practicing.
-The permit is valid for six months, but if you need more time to prepare, you can renew it.

 Once you have undergone the necessary training or otherwise feel ready to take the next step, you can schedule an appointment to take the skills test.
 The skills test, or on-road driving test, is administered only at select offices.
 If you meet with success on the skills test, you simply pay the final fees (see below) and you are ready for the road.